 Signs of pregnancy symptoms - toxemia of pregnancy, swelling, emotional instability, stomach problems.
 Image Copyright: Alla_s / Shutterstock

 Sonographic Signs of Early Pregnancy

-The earliest evidence of an intrauterine gestation is an echogenic region inside the thick uterine lining, which is seen around 25 days of the menstrual cycle.
-Two weeks later, the very first evidence of the presence of an embryo can be observed, following the attachment of the two tiny bubbles - the amniotic sac and the yolk sac - to the gestational sac’s wall.
+The earliest evidence of intrauterine gestation is an echogenic region inside the thick uterine lining, which is seen around 25 days of the menstrual cycle.
+Two weeks later, the first evidence of an embryo's presence can be observed, following the attachment of the two tiny bubbles - the amniotic sac and the yolk sac - to the gestational sac’s wall.